-^b Hand lines, droplines and longlines together constituted less than 1% of the total commercial catch.
+&lt;sup>b Droplines and vertical lines together constituted less than 1% of the total commercial catch.

-^c Includes the recreational catch of both Saddletail Snapper and Crimson Snapper which were combined during the 2010 recreational fishing survey7.
+&lt;sup>c Includes the recreational catch of both Saddletail Snapper and Crimson Snapper, which were combined during the 2010 recreational fishing survey.

-^d Saddletail Snappers have been combined in the group "tropical snappers" during surveys8.
+&lt;sup>d Saddletail Snappers have been combined in the group "tropical snappers" during surveys.